Bayes Adaptive Monte Carlo Tree Search for Offline Model-based Reinforcement Learning: Key Hyperparameter Setup

 \section{Key Hyperparameter Setup}

-In Table \ref{table:3}, we list the key hyperparameters of the proposed algorithms.
-For each task, an ensemble of $K$ dynamics and reward models is trained using the provided offline dataset.
+Table~\ref{table:3} lists the key hyperparameters of BA-MCTS and its ablated variants used in the ablation study. \textbf{For each task, an ensemble of $K$ dynamics and reward models is trained using the provided offline dataset.
 These learned models are then utilized as a simulator to train a control policy using off-the-shelf RL methods, such as SAC.
 The policy is trained for $N$ epochs.
 At each epoch, $50000H$ transitions are sampled by interacting with the simulator, followed by $1000$ RL training iterations.
 In particular, $50000$ states are randomly sampled from the offline dataset, with each state followed by a rollout lasting $H$ time steps.
-To mitigate overestimation, a reward penalty based on the discrepancy among the ensemble members is applied with a coefficient $\lambda$, as shown in Equation (\ref{p-rwd}).
-The setups for $K$, $\lambda$, and $H$ are almost the same across the three algorithms and primarily inherited from the baseline -- ``Optimized" (\cite{DBLP:conf/iclr/LuBPOR22}), to make sure the improvements are brought by the Bayesian RL and deep search components.
+To mitigate overestimation, a reward penalty based on the discrepancy among the ensemble members is applied with a coefficient $\lambda$, as shown in Equation (\ref{p-rwd}).} The setups for $K$, $\lambda$, and $H$ are almost the same across the three algorithms and primarily inherited from the baseline -- ``Optimized" \citep{DBLP:conf/iclr/LuBPOR22}, to make sure the improvements are brought by the Bayesian RL and deep search components (rather than tricky hyperparameter setups).

 The policy is evaluated on the ground truth environment for 10 episodes at the end of each training epoch.
-We report the average scores across the final 10 training epochs of our algorithms in Tables \ref{table:1} and \ref{table:2}.
+For all tables involving benchmarking results on D4RL, we report the average scores across the final 10 training epochs of our algorithms.
 It is important to note that increasing the number of training epochs $N$ does not necessarily lead to better policy performance, since the training is based on learned dynamics and reward models rather than the ground truth.
-According to (\cite{DBLP:conf/iclr/LuBPOR22}) and our experiments, the hyperparameters listed above can significantly influence the performance of model-based RL.
+According to \citet{DBLP:conf/iclr/LuBPOR22} and our experiments, the hyperparameters listed above can significantly influence the performance of model-based RL.
 Adjusting these hyperparameters could either enhance or impair the learning performance of our algorithms.
-We also suspect that the performance of the baselines listed in Tables \ref{table:1} and \ref{table:2}, which are from their original papers, could be further improved by fine-tuning the relevant hyperparameters.
+We also suspect that the performance of the baselines listed in Table \ref{table:2}, which are from their original papers, could be further improved by fine-tuning the relevant hyperparameters.